itmitica/nicebox/README.md

 ## nice firmware
 identify non-free firmware for devices in your machine: wifi, bluetooth etc

-look for it in the non-free archive: http://cdimage.debian.org/cdimage/unofficial/non-free/firmware/

-look for it in the kernel subsection: https://packages.debian.org/buster/kernel/
+look for it in the [kernel subsection] (https://packages.debian.org/buster/kernel/)

-download and copy to `firmware` directory on the usb portable memory stick
+or download the [non-free firmware zip archive] (http://cdimage.debian.org/cdimage/unofficial/non-free/firmware/) and copy the extracted files in the `firmware` directory on the usb portable memory stick

 ## nice install
 boot from usb and install only system utilities: uncheck Debian desktop environ etc